Back to character index.

-An idealist and driven, focused individual, Rook comes equipped with a pack of R1N Rhino Armor, special plates that allow the wearer to survive a couple more bullets.
+An idealist and highly focused individual, Rook comes equipped with a pack of R1N Rhino Armor, special plates that allow the wearer to survive a couple more bullets.

 - Boring, but Practical: His gadget is nothing special.
 It's just extra body armor for a few more shots—but a few more shots can be the difference between life and death, especially with Doc on the team.

-- Bulletproof Vest: His special gadget allows him to deploy a pack of armor plates that allow his team to survive a few more body shots.
+- His special gadget allows him to deploy a pack of armor plates that allow his team to survive a few more body shots.

 - Fashionable Asymmetry: Rook wears a huge protective pad on his left arm that covers the entire forearm and his left hand, while his right-hand wears a normal military glove.

 - Mighty Glacier: The GIGN's third Heavy Armored Operator, with low speed but powerful equipment.
 Compared to Doc, he's a more combat orientated Defender.

 - Nice Guy: He really likes protecting and being reliable for his teammates.

 - Nice Job Breaking It, Hero!: Attackers can pick up and wear Armor Plates, granting them the same bonuses.
 It's one of the reasons why Rook should destroy the plate satchel once everyone's equipped them.